Garnek0/Emul8tor/README.md

 ./emul8tor path/to/your/rom.ch8
 ```

+### MacOS
+I have never used MacOS in my life and I have absolutely no idea how it works.
+I do know it's Linux-based or something so perhaps the commands
+listed above will work?

 ### Windows
 I dunno...
-I haven't tested it, but the process should be similar to how you'd do it on Linux.
 If you have WSL then you can simply build and run it there.